 This is another classic freelancer struggle that everyone goes through at some point.

-About one in six of our participants said that increasing their pay rate is the biggest challenge they’re facing.
-As a freelancer, if you are consistent in learning new tools and techniques and bettering your skills every year, you expect to see this growth in skill coincide with a growth in pay.
+31% of freelancers said that increasing their pay rate is the biggest challenge they’re facing.
+As a freelancer, if you are consistent in learning new tools and techniques and bettering your skills every year, you expect to see this growth in skills and experience coincide with a growth in pay.

 In reality, however, many freelancer jobs are part of the punishingly-competitive markets.
 This means there will be a lot of people trying to undercut your prices.
 The best way to combat that is to go against the flow.

 Avoid lowering your rates just because there are ten other freelancers in your niche who would do the job for less.
-Emphasize quality instead.
+Emphasise quality instead.

-As freelancing keeps growing, many businesses realize that it’s not just about cheap and convenient external labor – it’s about getting experts.
+As freelancing keeps growing, many businesses realise that it’s not just about cheap and convenient external labour – it’s about getting experts.
 Strive to be one of those experts and make your payment reflect that.